mattermost/desktop/ISSUE_TEMPLATE.md

 ---

-JIRA tickets are created for all valid issues and then Help Wanted GitHub issues are opened up for those JIRA tickets that our developer teams are not immediately working on.
-The internal goal is to bring the desktop repo into our day-day process with the hope that this process change will mean more frequent desktop releases with faster feature development and turnaround time on bug fixes.
+[JIRA tickets](https://mattermost.atlassian.net/browse/MM-14183?jql=labels%20%3D%20desktop) are created for all valid bug reports filed here.
+Bugs and features that the Mattermost core team are not immediately working on are opened as [Help Wanted GitHub issues](https://developers.mattermost.com/contribute/getting-started/contribution-checklist/) and welcome to contributions.

+Our goal is to bring the Mattermost desktop repository into our day-to-day internal process with the hope of having more frequent desktop releases with faster feature development and turnaround time on bug fixes.